mllev/a.dom/README.md

 ]
 ```

-If a textnode is the only child of a tag, the bracks may be omitted.
+If a textnode is the only child of a tag, the brackets may be omitted.

 ``` javascript
 a href='/' 'homepage'